-On the Clinician's Settings screen, touch Alarm Limits.
+1. On the Clinician's Setting screen, touch Alarm Limits.

-- On the Set Alarm Limits screen, touch the box corresponding to the alarm limit you want to change. - Touch the Up arrow or the Down arrow to change the value in the box.
-Pressing and holding an arrow button will continue to increase or decrease the value. - Repeat steps 2 and 3 for each setting you want to change, and then touch OK. - In the message asking if the settings are OK, touch CONFIRM.
+- On the Set Alarm Limits screen, touch the box corresponding to the alarm limit you want to change. - 3.
+Touch the Up arrow or the Down arrow to change the value in the box.
+Pressing and holding an arrow button will continue to increase or decrease the value. - 4.
+Repeat steps 2 and 3 for each setting you want to change, and then press OK.